aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-vba-macros/_index.md

 ﻿---
-title: Working with VBA Macros
+title: Working with VBA Macros – Aspose.Words for Java
+articleTitle: Working with VBA Macros
+linktitle: Working with VBA Macros
 description: "Working with document VBA projects using Aspose.Words for Java."
 type: docs
 weight: 160